Netanyahu says Israel plans to take over all of Gaza in bid to destroy Hamas

 GHF said there were no violent incidents at or near its sites on Thursday.
 There was no immediate comment from the Israeli military.
 The military zone, known as the Morag Corridor, is off limits to independent media.

 Hundreds of people have been killed in recent weeks while heading to GHF sites and in chaotic scenes around U.N. convoys, most of which are overwhelmed by looters and crowds of hungry people.
-The U.N. human rights office, witnesses and health officials have offered similar accounts of the near-daily shootings by Israeli fire going back to May, when Israel lifted a complete 2 1/2 month blockade.
+The U.N. human rights office, witnesses and health officials say Israeli forces have regularly opened fire toward the crowds going back to May, when Israel lifted a complete 2 1/2 month blockade.

 The military says it has only fired warning shots when crowds approach its forces.
 GHF says its armed contractors have only used pepper spray or fired into the air on some occasions to prevent deadly stampedes.